FabricMC/fabric-docs/develop/items/custom-tools.md

 <<< @/reference/latest/src/main/resources/data/example-mod/tags/block/incorrect_for_guidite_tool.json

-Note that this example inherits from a weaker tool material, and _removes_ entries that our stronger material can mine, inheriting all of the other blocks that wood cannot mine.
+Note that this example inherits from a weaker tool material and _removes_ entries that our stronger material can mine, inheriting all of the other blocks that wood cannot.

 ::: tip

 We could also do the reverse: inherit from a stronger tool and _append_ additional blocks that Guidite tools are unfit for.

-As an example, if we wanted to create a tool that worked like iron but couldn't mine Diamond Ore, `values` would need to contain `#incorrect_blocks_for_iron`, and the entries for Diamond Ore and Deepslate Diamond Ore.
+As an example, if we wanted to create a tool that worked like iron but couldn't mine Diamond Ore, `values` would need to contain `#incorrect_blocks_for_iron` and the entries for Diamond Ore and Deepslate Diamond Ore.

 :::